Note: This review is not sponsored and I bought both pumps with my own money.

 So, at first glance, I was really enjoying the Willow Go and found myself gravitating to it instead of the Willow 3.0.

-But after a few days of using Willow Go, I started to notice some differences that had me longing for the Willow 3.0 again.
+But after a few days of using the less expensive pump model, I started to notice some differences that had me longing for the Willow 3.0 again.

 Cons of Willow Go